 Making the most of autistic children’s attempts to communicate

 Here are some ways you can encourage communication with your child:

 - Use short sentences – for example, ‘Shirt on.
 Hat on’.

 - Use less mature language – for example, ‘Playdough is yucky in your mouth’.

 - Exaggerate your tone of voice – for example, ‘Ouch, that water is VERY hot’.

-- Encourage and prompt your child to fill the gap when it’s her turn in a conversation – for example, ‘Look at that dog.
+- Encourage and prompt your child to fill the gap when it’s your child’s turn in a conversation – for example, ‘Look at that dog.
 What colour is the dog?’

-- Ask questions that need a reply from your child – for example, ‘Do you want a sausage?’.
-If you know your child’s answer is yes, you can teach your child to nod his head in reply by modelling this for him.
+- Ask questions that need a reply from your child – for example, ‘Do you want a sausage?’
+If you know your child’s answer is yes, you can teach your child to nod their head in reply by modelling this for your child.

-- Make enough time for your child to respond to questions.
+- Give your child enough time to understand and respond to questions.